jaimemendozadev/tovia-enigma/README.md

 1) Once you've encrypted a message, quickly save it somewhere.
 Otherwise you may not be able to decrypt the message later.

 2) Notice at the bottom of the form, it will show the currently used Passphrase for encrypting messages.
-If you change the passphrase... well... that message you originally encrypted with the old Passphrase... consider it permanetly deleted.
-Sorry.
+If you change the passphrase by clicking the `Generate New Passphrase` button or if you refresh the page... well... that message you originally encrypted with the old Passphrase... consider it permanetly deleted. :collison: :fire: :scream: Sorry. :grin: :innocent:

+Checkout the live version on [Heroku](https://tovia-enigma.herokuapp.com/)!

 ## Created By